120 Ways To Make Money

 117. Choose a High-Yield Savings Account

 One of the easiest ways out there to make money is simply to transfer some of your savings into a high-yield savings account.
-The best offers are always changing, but currently there a few banks that offer almost 2% interest APY.
-These include the Marcus by Goldman Sachs and Barclays Online Savings Account.
+The best offers are always changing, but currently there a few banks that offer over 1.50% interest APY.
+These include CIT Bank and Marcus by Goldman Sachs.

 118. Open an Investment Account

 High-yield savings accounts are preferable to their low-yield equivalent, but better still is an investment account; this could bring your returns up to around an 8-10% average over long periods.
 Two of the top providers are Fidelity and Vanguard; the investment management service you ultimately choose depends on your needs.
 Fidelity is a great option for new investors who want to learn about how to invest, whilst Vanguard is better for high net-worth individuals.